mohamashna/repository0/README.md

 # repository0
-#Python will unlocl the world!
+#Python will unlock the world!